-We often work closely with external professionals (such as educational psychologists, speech and language therapists, physiotherapists, occupational therapists), and aim to implement their recommendations both in the classroom and the wider school setting.
+We often work closely with external professionals (such as educational psychologists, physiotherapists, occupational therapists, the Communication and Autism Team, the Hearing Impairment Service etc), and aim to implement their recommendations both in the classroom and the wider school setting.

 In the maintained sector each pupil has a 'notional budget' of £6000 allocated to meet their additional needs, with the LA providing 'top up' funding for children with a higher level of need.
-Top up funding is allocated through the CRISP process; Independent schools do not have access to CRISP.
+Top up funding is allocated through the CRISP process.

 The Independent School sector does not receive the notional budget or top up funding, and some of the provision your child requires may be beyond our core offer; therefore you need to be aware that you may be charged additional fees to meet your child's needs appropriately.

-Traditionally pupils access places in St George's Prep School through assessment taster days and through the provision of information which confirms the child can manage both our academic and social curriculum, which is still the expectation.
-The school will endeavour to make reasonable adjustments in accordance with the Equality Act, however in the case of Independent schools, many adjustments carry a cost which is not included in the school fees for the mainstream cohort (core offer).
+Pupils access places in St George's Prep School through our admissions process.
+We will gather information which confirms the child can manage both our academic and social curriculum, which is still the expectation.
+Information may take the form of a reference from their current setting, school visit and or tater day.
+The school will endeavour to make reasonable adjustments in accordance with the Equality Act, where a child requires additional provision beyond our core offer, we do charge for such provision as is standard practice in the independent sector.